 In the Details tab, you will see a list of complete programs using the network in the background of your system.
 Just see whether an unnecessary service is consuming data or not.
 In case, it is network consuming then you can end that service by selecting it and then clicking on the End Task button.

 An outdated network driver will lead to slow internet on your PC or Laptop.
 Most modern router manufacturers release driver updates sometimes, so you need to ensure that you update the network drivers.

 Driver Booster Pro consistently updates its real-time huge collection of driver databases.
-So we don’t need to check all the drivers update manually.
-I highly recommend you to install Driver Booster Pro on your PC.
+So we don’t need to check all the driver’s updates manually.
+I highly recommend you install Driver Booster Pro on your PC.